HOME

 Image in public domain

-At first their activities attracted a lot of support with thousands of people rallying to their cause and The Diggers started to occupy other sites including Little Heath in nearby Cobham, and at locations in Northamptonshire and Buckinghamshire.
+Within days of occupying the land at Weybridge their numbers tripled and their activities attracted a lot of support with thousands of people rallying to their cause.
+Spurred on by their success the Diggers started to occupy other sites including Little Heath in nearby Cobham, and at locations in Northamptonshire and Buckinghamshire.

-Under severe pressure by local landowners the commander of the New Model Army, Sir Thomas Fairfax, arrived at St George's Hill and apprehended Winstanley and his right hand man William Everard.
-Fairfax withdrew once he had ascertained that the group were doing no physical harm to the local population and directed the landowners to use the courts to evict The Diggers.
+Under severe pressure by local landowners the commander of the New Model Army, Sir Thomas Fairfax, arrived at St George's Hill and apprehended Winstanley and his right hand man William Everard, both of whom refused to move their hats, a major slight at the time, regarding Fairfax simply as 'their fellow creature'.
+Fairfax however withdrew once he had ascertained that the group were doing no physical harm to the local population and directed the landowners to use the courts to evict The Diggers.

 And here I end, having put my Arm as far as my strength will go to advance Righteousness: I have writ, I have acted, I have Peace: and now I must wait to see the Spirit do his own work in the hearts of others, and whether England shall be the first Land, or some other, therein Truth shall sit down in triumph."
 Gerrard Winstanley.
 A New Year's Gift for the Parliament and Armie.
 1650